ETNOLIGA:

 Number of players, transfers

 Player loans from other teams are not allowed.
-Each player may switch teams only once during the competition.
-Playing a match for a new team constitutes a permanent transfer.
+Each player may change teams once during the season, upon prior notification.

 Transfers can be done and new players can sign up before the start of the team’s last match in the round-robin phase.